hzhang01/udemy-asp.net-docker/README.md

 For EFC 2.1 and IWebHostBuilder, you should create a new migration `dotnet ef migrations add TestMigration -o Data/Migrations -c CatalogContext` then run `dotnet ef database update` to see the change in your database visualization app.
 Like myself you might encounter issue with id missing from you seed data.
 I had to manually add those ids to the data but there must be a better way.

+## 3.15 PicController

+Create two controllers: CatalogController and PicController.
+Controllers will give us the option to modify through API endpoints.

+First, we will create the [PicController](./src/Services/Controller/PicController.cs).
+Copy over lecturer's pictures into wwwroot/Pics directory and remove everything that was there during project creation.
+You should also delete your previous Controller files, like the ValuesController, inside the Controller folder.

+Inside PicController, we create a private readonly variable using AspNetCore.Hosting called IHostingEnvironment.
+By initializing PicController class's _env to equal to this host environment, we can now access root web folder, json, docker files within our class.

+Inside the GetImage function, we first define the web root of the project using the IHostingEnvironment functionality.
+Then we define the full path of an image using string concatination and Path.Combine method.
+In order to return an actual image, we should first read all the bytes of the image file into a buffer and return the file by specifying he image type.